It is a cold crisp winter’s afternoon when we visit Bran Castle. The pond below is frozen in a crisp sheet of ice.

 As we wander up the hill, we hear this castle is for sale.
 Want to buy a Castle for 80 million dollars?

-This looming castle is legend to be Dracula’s Castle, but I will unfold the truth about this as far as I can delve into the mystery and intrigue that is.
+This looming castle is a legend, said to be Dracula’s Castle, but I will unfold the truth about this as far as I can delve into the mystery and intrigue that is.

 Count Dracula is a centuries-old vampire, sorcerer, and Transylvanian nobleman, who claims to be descended from ‘Attila the Hun’.
 He inhabits a decaying castle (Bran Castle) in the Carpathian Mountains.